spatie/statamic-mailcoach/README.md

 > Mailcoach for Statamic.

-This addon shows a summary of your Mailcoach campaigns, lists and templates inside the Statamic control panel and allows you to add subscribers from form submissions or new users.
+This addon shows a summary of your Mailcoach campaigns & lists inside the Statamic control panel and allows you to add subscribers from form submissions or new users.

 ![Screenshot](./docs/screenshot.png)